On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Application to potentially semi-stable deformation rings

-Then Kisin in \cite{Kis08} defines deformation rings $R^\psi(k,\tau,\bar\rho)$ that are quotients of $R^\psi(\bar\rho)$.
-We will use a refinement of these rings introduced in \cite{Roz15}, which are better for our purposes in view of Theorem \ref{parameter}.
 If the Galois type $\tau$ is an inertial type, we denote by $R^\psi(k,\tau,\bar\rho)$ the ring classifying potentially crystalline representations with Hodge-Tate weights $(0,k-1)$, inertial type $\tau$, determinant $\psi$ with reduction isomorphic to $\bar\rho$, as defined by Kisin in \cite{Kis08}.

-If the Galois type $\tau$ is a discrete series extended type, we denote by $R^\psi(k,\tau,\bar\rho)$ the complete local noetherian $\O_E$-algebra which is a quotient of $R^\psi(\bar\rho)$, classifying potentially semi-stable representations with Hodge-Tate weights $(0,k-1)$, extended type $\tau$, determinant $\psi$ with reduction isomorphic to $\bar\rho$ defined in \cite[2.3.3]{Roz15}.
+If the Galois type $\tau$ is a discrete series extended type, we denote by $R^\psi(k,\tau,\bar\rho)$ the $\OO_E$-algebra which is a quotient of $R^\psi(\bar\rho)$, classifying potentially semi-stable representations with Hodge-Tate weights $(0,k-1)$, extended type $\tau$, determinant $\psi$ with reduction isomorphic to $\bar\rho$ defined in \cite[2.3.3]{Roz15}.